Forging reimbursement pathways for digital health apps

 The move into health care has implications across the company for your reimbursement plans and business model.
 What hurdles did you have to leap to enable Headspace to be reimbursable?

-That's the million-dollar question in digital health, and certainly in digital therapeutics.
+That's the million-dollar question in digital health and certainly in digital therapeutics.
 You need to demonstrate significant evidence related to a specific clinical target, then demonstrate health economics outcomes research.
 Can you drive a reduction in health care resource use associated with your intervention?
 Ideally, is that cost saving over a 12-month period?
 That matters particularly for commercial insurers, who really need to see that ROI within a 12-month period.
 Are you capable of supporting a value-based payment model?
 We're working on all of that.
 We have demonstrated significant evidence related to a range of different clinical targets.

 Reimbursement has several components: coverage, coding, and using coding language to determine payment for services, supplies, or products.
 At the moment, it’s fairly complex due to fragmentation.
 We’ve formed an industry trade group, the Digital Therapeutics Alliance, to try to advocate for clearer pathways, so that we can really support emerging digital therapeutics companies and create an easier path to distribution, access, and reimbursement.